astronomer/docs/astro/office-hours.md

 <TeamBadge/>

-Office hours are a way for you to meet with Astronomer data engineers and ask about Astro and Airflow features and best practices .
+Office hours are a way for you to meet with Astronomer data engineers and ask about Astro and Airflow features and best practices.
 Office hours are available weekly on a first-come, first-served basis.
 An office hour session is typically 30 minutes long.

 :::warning